dasch-swiss/dsp-das/docs/user-guide/data/search.md

 ### Conversion

-Alphabetic, numeric, symbolic, and diacritical Unicode characters which are not in the [first 127 ASCII characters](https://learn.parallax.com/support/reference/ascii-table-0-127) (the "Basic Latin" Unicode block) are converted into their ASCII equivalents, if one exists, e.g. é or ä are converted into e and a.
+Alphabetic, numeric, symbolic, and diacritical Unicode characters which are not in the [first 127 ASCII characters](https://learn.parallax.com/support/reference/ascii-table-0-127) (the "Basic Latin" Unicode block) are converted into their ASCII equivalents, if one exists, e.g. `é` or `ä` are converted into `e` and `a`.

 One exception: `r̥` must be replaced by `rr`.